 I think my musical “awakening” (in the sense that I really started paying attention) happened with Nirvana.
 I remember quite clearly the first time I heard “Smells Like Teen Spirit” — I was at a Hallowe’en party at GWU.
-I was thoroughly smashed and I remember sitting around feeling generally happy with my state of affairs when someone popped a mix tape (remember mix tapes?) into the stereo and Nirvana queued up.
+I remember that someone popped a mix tape (remember mix tapes?) into the stereo and Nirvana queued up.
 I was, at that point, nonplussed.
 I mean, it sounded like, well, noise — so raw and so antithetical to the “hair bands” I was into at the time … but I couldn’t get the sound out of my head and I bought the album the following day (after a really long nap, and a shower).
 The “hair band” stage was over and I promptly grew my hair out and started wearing a lot of flannel.

-I blame my friends for getting me started on the track of becoming an audiophile.
-My first trip to the local audio dealer was a bit like being shanghaied, but everyone involved very thoughtfully helped me spend my money on a NAD rig, featuring the BEE lineup of CD players and integrated amps.
+I blame my friends for infecting me with the audiophile bug.
+My first trip to the local audio dealer was a bit like being kidnapped, but everyone involved very thoughtfully helped me spend my money on a NAD rig, featuring the BEE lineup of CD players and integrated amps.
 For speakers, I was allowed to purchase some cast-off Totem Forest loudspeakers from one of my friends since he was upgrading.
 Together, the sound was unlike anything I’d ever had before.
 My home theater system, the pinnacle of my audio-thinking at the time, was completely outclassed.
 I like to think of this as the beginning of the end.

 A couple of years, and a house purchase later, I’d sold all the NAD gear and the Totems.
 In their place came my first tube system — an Ars Sonum Filarmonia EL34 amplifier driving a pair of Merlin VSM-MMe speakers.
 And with it, I reached an all-new level, one that far surpassed the merely mortal rigs my friends enjoyed.
 As luck would have it, I was able to borrow an unused older Accuphase DP-85 for spinning CDs and SACDs — and I was off.